nextcloud/photos/README.md

 - ...

 ## 🚀 Installation
-In your Nextcloud, simply navigate to »Apps«, find the Photos app and enable it.
-Then open the app from the app menu.
-Consider installing the [preview generator](https://github.com/rullzer/previewgenerator) for pregenerating the thumbnails.
+In your Nextcloud, simply enable the Photos app through the Apps management.

+Consider installing the [preview generator](https://github.com/rullzer/previewgenerator) for pregenerating thumbnails.
 Please have a look at [CHANGELOG.md](https://github.com/nextcloud/photos/blob/master/CHANGELOG.md) for details about changes.

 ## Mobile Photos